-\begin{proof} We proof \cref{thm:gnn_subtree} by Mathmetical Induction.
+\begin{proof} We prove \cref{thm:gnn_subtree} by mathematical induction.
 In the base step, we aim to prove \cref{lem:base_step}.
-In the Inductive step, we aim to prove \cref{lemma:induc_step}. \begin{lemma} [Base step] Given a graph $G=(V,E)$ with the countable input node features $\rmX$, and a $L$-layer GNN $f(\cdot)$ that updates the layer-wise node-embeddings by \cref{eq:gnn}.
-Then $\forall v\in V$, the first layer node embedding $\vh^{(1)}_v$ is a Perfect Rooted Tree Representation of the $1$-hop subtree rooted at $v$, if the functions $\textsc{Agg}$ and $\textsc{Update}$ in \cref{eq:gnn} are injective. \end{lemma} \begin{proof} Let $T_v$ be the $1$-hop subtree rooted at $v$ in $G$.
+In the inductive step, we aim to prove \cref{lemma:induc_step}. \begin{lemma} [Base step] Given a graph $G=(V,E)$ with the countable input node features $\rmX$, and a $L$-layer GNN $f(\cdot)$ that updates the layer-wise node-embeddings by \cref{eq:gnn}.
+Then $\forall v\in V$, the first layer node embedding $\vh^{(1)}_v$ is a Perfect Rooted Tree Representation of the $1$-hop subtree rooted at $v$, if the functions $\operatorname{AGG}$ and $\operatorname{UPDATE}$ in \cref{eq:gnn} are injective. \end{lemma} \begin{proof} Let $T_v$ be the $1$-hop subtree rooted at $v$ in $G$.
 Assume $\vh^{(1)}_v$ is not a Perfect Rooted Tree Representation of $T_v$.
-Then either of the cases should hold: \begin{itemize} \item[(i)] There exist another 1-hop subtree $T_u$, embeded by $f(\cdot)$ as $\vh_u^{(1)}$, which is non-isomorphic to $T_v$, but $\vh^{(1)}_v=\vh_u^{(1)}$; \item[(ii)] There exist an isomorphic subtree $T_u$, embeded by $f(\cdot)$ as $\vh_u^{(1)}$, where $\vh_v^{(1)} \neq \vh_u^{(1)}$. \end{itemize} According to \cref{eq:gnn}, we can calculate $\vh^{(1)}_v$ and $\vh_u^{(1)}$ by:
+Then either of the cases should hold: \begin{itemize} \item[(i)] There exists another 1-hop subtree $T_u$, embedded by $f(\cdot)$ as $\vh_u^{(1)}$, which is non-isomorphic to $T_v$, but $\vh^{(1)}_v=\vh_u^{(1)}$; \item[(ii)] There exists an isomorphic subtree $T_u$, embedded by $f(\cdot)$ as $\vh_u^{(1)}$, where $\vh_v^{(1)} \neq \vh_u^{(1)}$. \end{itemize} According to \cref{eq:gnn}, we can calculate $\vh^{(1)}_v$ and $\vh_u^{(1)}$ by: